Find & Fix the Japanese Keyword Hack[Complete Guide]

-To fix the Japanese Keyword Hack is a not an easy work, so it’s only natural to be worried about how complicated cleaning it up is going to be.
+Fixing the Japanese Keyword Hack in WordPress is not easy work, so it’s only natural to be worried about how complicated cleaning it up is going to be.
 But with MalCare, it’s just one click.

-Step 1: Once malware has been detected, you can clean up the malware yourself by clicking on ‘Auto-clean’:
+Step 1: Once the malware has been detected, you can clean up the malware yourself by clicking on ‘Auto-clean’:

 As we mentioned earlier, sometimes the hacker’s code is also used in plugins/themes.
 If you delete the code used by the plugin/theme, your site could break.